BioGeoMacro/GIFT/README.md

-groups and providing information about the floristic status and functional traits of plants as well as environmental information for each checklist. <br> More details about the content of this database are available in the publication of [Weigelt et al.
+groups and providing information about the floristic status and functional traits of plants as well as environmental information for each checklist. <br> More details about the content of this database are available in the publication of [Weigelt et al., (2020)](https://doi.org/10.1111/jbi.13623).
-(2020)](https://doi.org/10.1111/jbi.13623).

 # :arrow_double_down: Installation